awmckinley/config/modules/doc.scan/README.md

 # Document Scanning

-Professional document scanning and image acquisition software for digitizing physical documents.
+Software for scanning and digitizing documents.